 Undertaking a broad range of projects, all of which are grounded in smart design and mindful of healthy living, Sarah Barnard’s diverse body of work includes upscale private residences, chic restaurants, luxurious spas and impressive corporate headquarters.
 Her projects have been featured in local and national publications, and have placed prominently in several noted design competitions.
 Sarah holds a Master of Fine Arts degree from Claremont Graduate University as well as undergraduate degrees in Art and Interior Architectural Design.
 Her interior design practice is the culmination of education and interests in art, architecture, textiles and the environment and she has written several articles for important publications including the USGBC, United States Green Building Council.

 Sarah is intrigued by clients who have unusual requests and lives for a challenge.
 She hasn’t met one yet that she didn’t like.
 Sarah loves designing for anyone with pets!
 She adores people who are avid collectors of anything they love.
 Sarah is often retained by clients who have never worked with an interior designer because they thought designers weren’t for them (until now).
-She is known for delivering, on time, all the time.
 Sarah is incredibly down to earth and people love her for her frankness.
 Sarah and her staff will do just about anything for a client, build a custom sunroom for the kitties, organize and alphabetize boxes in the garage, take the kids out shopping for their own bathroom tiles…